leverh/epicenterhub/README.md

 ## License

 This project is licensed under the MIT License.
+Copy or share - I really don't care 🖖✌️

 ## Contact